Berchtesgaden: Nazi era

-Adolf Hitler had been vacationing in the Berchtesgaden area since the 1920s.
+Adolf Hitler began vacationing in the Berchtesgaden area in the 1920s.
 He purchased a home in the Obersalzberg above the town on the flank of the Hoher Goll and began extensive renovations on his Berghof in the following years.
-As other top Third Reich figures, such as Hermann Göring, Joseph Goebbels, Martin Bormann, Heinrich Himmler, and Albert Speer, began to frequent the area the Party began to purchase and requisition land in the Obersalzberg.
+As other top Third Reich figures, such as Hermann Göring, Joseph Goebbels, Martin Bormann, Heinrich Himmler, and Albert Speer, began to frequent the area, the Nazi Party began to purchase and requisition land in the Obersalzberg.

-In order to serve as an outpost of the German Reichskanzlei (Imperial Chancellery), Berchtesgaden and its environs (Stanggass) saw substantial expansion of offices, security, and support services, mainly on the Obersalzberg.
+To serve as an outpost of the German Reichskanzlei (Imperial Chancellery), Berchtesgaden and its environs (Stanggass) saw substantial expansion of offices, security, and support services, mainly on the Obersalzberg.
 Included in the town were a new railway station, with a reception area for Hitler and his guests, and an adjacent post office.
 The Berchtesgadener Hof Hotel, where famous visitors such as Neville Chamberlain and David Lloyd George stayed, was substantially upgraded.

+Berchtesgaden was where Adolf Hitler met Neville Chamberlain in 1938 before the Munich Agreement; see Berchtesgaden meeting.

-Even though a feared Alpine Fortress last stand of the Nazi Regime in the Alps failed to materialize late in World War II, the Allies launched a devastating air raid on the Berchtesgaden area in the spring of 1945.
-The 25 April bombing of Obersalzberg did little damage to the town.
-On 4 May, forward elements of the 7th Infantry Regiment of the 3rd Infantry Division arrived and received the town's surrender.
+Even though a feared Alpine Fortress last stand of the Nazi regime in the Alps failed to materialize late in World War II, the Allies launched a devastating air raid on the Berchtesgaden area in the spring of 1945.
+The April 25 bombing of Obersalzberg did little damage to the town.
+On 4 May 1945, forward elements of the 7th Infantry Regiment of the 3rd Infantry Division arrived and received the town's surrender.

 Post–World War II

 After the war, Berchtesgaden became a military zone and most of its buildings were requisitioned by the U.S. Army.
 Hotel Platterhof was rebuilt and renamed the General Walker Hotel in 1952.
-It served as an integral part of the U.S. Armed Forces Recreation Centers for the duration of the Cold War and beyond.
-The remnants of homes of former Nazi leaders were all demolished in the early postwar years, though traces of some remained.
-In 1995, fifty years after the end of World War II and five years after German reunification, the AFRC Berchtesgaden was turned over to Bavarian authorities to facilitate military spending reductions mandated within the Base Realignment and Closure program by the US Congress and Pentagon during the administration of President Bill Clinton.
+It served as a U.S. Armed Forces Recreation Center through the Cold War and beyond.
+Remnants of homes of former Nazi leaders were demolished in the early postwar years, though traces of some remained.
+In 1995, fifty years after the end of World War II and five years after German reunification, the AFRC Berchtesgaden was turned over to Bavarian authorities to facilitate military spending reductions mandated within the Base Realignment and Closure program by the U.S. Congress and Pentagon during the administration of President Bill Clinton.
 The General Walker Hotel was demolished in 2000–2001.

 In 1986, Berchtesgaden was a first-round candidate city to host the XVI Olympic Winter Games to be held in 1992.
 The vote eventually went to Albertville, France, in October of that year.